-Massachusetts Horticultural Society would like to thank our wonderful sponsor, Bartlett Tree Experts for their continued support of Mass Hort and our Amateur Competitions at the Show.
+Massachusetts Horticultural Society would also like to thank our wonderful sponsor, Bartlett Tree Experts for their continued support of Mass Hort and our Amateur Competitions at the Show.

 Join the Flower Show Amateur Competitions!